KevinBjarnemark/Solfeggio-frequencies/README.md

 ### Social Icons

 - All social media icons used in this project are branding resources provided by the respective companies.
-Since this is a sensitive area in terms of copyright, these icons have not been compressed, edited, or reformatted. **This negatively impacts SEO but ensures compliance with copyright laws.**
+Since this is a sensitive area in terms of copyright, these icons have not been compressed, edited, or reformatted. **This negatively impacts SEO and performance but ensures compliance with copyright laws.**

 ## Testing